reframejs/reframe/docs/usage-manual.template.md

    <br/>
    When clicking a link, the URL is changed by `history.pushState()` and the DOM is manipulated (instead of loading the new page's HTML).

-By default, Reframe does HTML-navigation when using `<a/>` links between pages defined with page configs.
+By default, Reframe does HTML-navigation when using `<a>` links between pages defined with page configs.

+###### pushState-navigation

 By using React Router's components you can do pushState-navigation.
 Pages are then defined by React Router's component instead of page configs.

-(Note that with page with denote any view that is identified with an URL: Even though we speak of pages because these two views have different URLs)
+Note that with *page* we denote any view that is identified with a URL:
+If two URLs have similar views that differ in only in a small way, we still speak of two pages because these two views have two different URLs.

+Also note that the broswer-side code is splitted only between pages defined with page configs, and pages defined with React Router components will share the same browser-side code bundle.

 ###### Custom router